-The objective of CPD is to foster a culture of lifelong learning in the solicitors' profession as a means of continuously improving, updating and developing professional knowledge, skills and abilities to ensure a high quality of service provided by solicitors, and assists in ensuring that a solicitor's knowledge, skills and performance are of high quality, up-to-date and relevant to their practice.
+The objective of CPD is to foster a culture of lifelong learning in the solicitors' profession as a means of continuously improving, updating and developing professional knowledge, skills and abilities to ensure a high standard of service provided by solicitors, and assists in ensuring that a solicitor's knowledge, skills and performance are of high quality, up-to-date and relevant to their practice.
 CPD also assists in opening up new possibilities and career opportunities, new knowledge and new skill areas.
-It is an ongoing process and continues throughout a solicitor's career.
-Engaging in CPD training throughout a solicitor's career is critical in ensuring that solicitors have on-going and up-to-date knowledge to deliver a competent and professional service.
+Active engagement in CPD throughout a career and life-long learning is critical in ensuring that solicitors have on-going and up-to-date knowledge to deliver a competent and professional service.
+Maintaining such professional competency continues throughout a solicitors career and is a continuous process, adapting to changes in practice, professional activities and the needs of clients.